l31g/coral/docs/final/markdown.md

 After the creation of the `Person` table, that table can be referenced and accessed by all functions within a CORaL program.
 Creating a new `Person` object is done with the lines

-	user_t Person samplePerson = Person(firstName = "John", lastName = "Example", age = 25
+	user_t Person samplePerson = Person(firstName="John", lastName ="Example", age=25);

-In CORaL, new database object are always defined using the `user_t [name of table] [variable name] = [name of table](attribute list)` syntax.
+In CORaL, new database object are always defined using the following syntx:

+	`user_t [name of table] [variable name] = [name of table](attribute list)`

 The various object attributes are filled in between the parentheses following the name of the object, and are done in the key-value format.
 The order of the keys does not matter, and any values not specified will be filled in as `null`.

 To formally add the new object to the database table, CORaL simply invokes the function `[new table row].add()`.